madaster/madaster.github.io/profile.md

 lang: en
 ---

-## Which data can I change?
+## SETTINGS

+### CHANGING THE PROFILE INFORMATION
-At this page you can change your first name, last name and telephone-number.
-Right now, it is not possible to change other data, like your password or e-mailadress.
-If this becomes possible, it will be communicated on this page.
+Here you can change your first name, last name and phone number and add your photo to your profile.
+It is currently not possible to change any other data, such as your password or email address.
+As soon as this option is available, it will be shown on this screen.

-## Can I change the language of the platform?
-Yes, you can.
-Click on ‘System settings’.
-Here you can choose for ‘Dutch’, ‘English’ or ‘German’, which will change the language of the whole platform.
-At any time, you can change this setting again.
+### CHANGING THE SYSTEM SETTINGS
+Click on the 'System Settings' tab.
+There you can change the language.
+Choose 'Dutch', 'English' or 'German', after which the language will be adjusted on the entire platform.
+You can change this at any time if you wish.
+In addition, you can adjust the date and time display here, which will also be adjusted on the entire platform.